boxed/Calvetica/Pods/SVProgressHUD/README.md

 + (void)showImage:(UIImage*)image status:(NSString*)string; // use 28x28 white pngs
 ```

+### Observing HUD Notifications

+`SVProgressHUD` posts four notifications via `NSNotificationCenter` in response to being shown/dismissed:
+* `SVProgressHUDWillAppearNotification` when the show animation starts
+* `SVProgressHUDDidAppearNotification` when the show animation completes
+* `SVProgressHUDWillDisappearNotification` when the dismiss animation starts
+* `SVProgressHUDDidDisappearNotification` when the dismiss animation completes

+Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`

 ## Credits

 SVProgressHUD is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVProgressHUD/contributors).
 The success and error icons are from [Glyphish](http://glyphish.com/).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/samvermette/SVProgressHUD/issues/new).
 If you're using SVProgressHUD in your project, attribution would be nice.